New announcement. Learn more

 • to prevent or delay progression to diabetes for people at risk

-• to prevent the worst manifestation of diabetes and risks of tissue damage for people with diabetes
+• to prevent the worst manifestations of diabetes and risks of tissue damage for people with diabetes

 To Reverse Diabetes, we seek: